 In nerdy terms, Economics is the Social Science that focuses entirely on goods and services, aka their production, distribution, and consumption.

-If Economics focuses on the big picture of the world’s finances, then you can say that Business Studies have a more specific vision, preparing you with skills to manage a specific company or organisation.
+If Economics focuses on the big picture of the world’s finances, then you can say that Business Studies have a more specific vision, teaching you the skills to manage a specific company or organisation.

 Jumping to the point here’s what you will learn during each undergraduate specialisation: